Chart | Homepage | Notations | Please Note: Only those links — words and numbers — highlighted in yellow are active.

 A Study of Notation #137:

-Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 9 milliseconds.
+Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 1 millisecond.
 Even the multiple of the Planck Length is well known and understood.
 Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and are in concert.

 137th doubling of the Planck Charge: 3.2677×1023 Coulombs: The coulombs scale has grown quite formidable, and we are trying to find scholars to help us interpret the meaning of that number and its correlation to 175 MeV per particle.
-It is a calculation from the big bang theory and if we can approximate it with our numbers from this quiet expansion model, that would turn some heads.
+It is a calculation from the big bang theory and if we can approximate it with our numbers from this quiet expansion model, that could be meaningful.

 From our Planck Temperature scale: 3.8403×1012 Kelvin The Electroweak Epoch (now renamed Electroweak Processes) requires an estimated temperature of 2×1012 Kelvin to create the Quark-Gluon Plasma (QGP).
 This process could begin as early as notations 136 and 137 and it requires 175 MeV per particle while the universe grows through and then beyond one-hundredth of second from its primary start.